 - Knowledgeable of financial accounting concepts and business models across sectors; and

 - Able to travel regularly and on an ad-hoc basis, including travel outside the US.

 We will accept applications through the closing date; however, we may close this recruitment early if we receive a well-qualified pool.
 If interested, please apply early.

-In order to apply and be considered for this position, you are required to upload your resume and a cover letter that describes:
+In order to apply for this position, you are required to upload your resume, and upload a cover letter that describes: